BetterWayElectronics/secure-wireguard-implementation/README.md

 Still not working?
 Okay try running `unbound -d -V` this will give you more information.
 If it says `can't bind socket` or `could not open ports` try running `netstat -patuln | grep 53`.
-If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restarting unbound again, then restarting dnscrypt again.
+If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restart unbound and then dnscrypt again.
 This should fix it.

 Still not working?
 Well I guess systemd is using port 53.
 You can disable it by running `systemctl stop systemd-resolved` and `systemctl disable systemd-resolved`.